cpp-pg-mpags/shell-novice/_episodes/02-filedir.md

 {: .language-bash}

 ~~~
-/Users/nelle
+/root
 ~~~
 {: .output}

 It turns out that `cd` without an argument will return you to your home directory, which is great if you've gotten lost in your own filesystem.
+In our case, as we don't have a proper home directory, we're in the `/root` directory.

 Let's try returning to the `data` directory from before.
 Last time, we used three commands, but we can actually string together the list of directories to move to `data` in one step:

 ~~~
-$ cd Desktop/shell-lesson-data/data
+$ cd /workspaces/shell-lesson-data/data
 ~~~
 {: .language-bash}